amitla2003/Networking-Lab/README.md

 * **Edge Connectivity:**
 * **ISP Simulation (LAN 10):** A dedicated area mimicking external internet connectivity.
 * **Redundancy:** Configured with a Primary Default Route and a **Floating Default Route** for failover reliability.
-* **NAT/PAT:** Implemented on Router 3 to mask internal IP addresses for secure internet egress.
+* **NAT:** Implemented on Router 3 to mask internal IP addresses for secure internet egress.